 And they waited.
 And waited.
-It seems The Savior was actually a 19-year old confidence man.
+It seems The Savior was actually a 19-year-old confidence man.

-They supposedly only realized their new Chairman wasn't old enough to order a Martini when they called his number and his mom answered the phone.
+They supposedly only realized their new Chairman wasn't old enough to order a Martini, let alone deliver bags of needed cash, when they called his number and his mom answered the phone.